raj-kumar94/products-rest-laravel/readme.md

 ```
 POST http://localhost:8000/api/image/add  ## add a new Image for a product
-{
- "product_id": 12
-}
+parameters: 'product_id', 'image' as form data.

 PUT http://localhost:8000/api/image/update/{id}  ## update existing Image
+no parameter required

 DELETE http://localhost:8000/api/image/delete/{id}  ## delete the Image
+no parameter required
 ```

-> Images added with above API will be included in products API and all images will return with below endpoints:
+> Images added with above API will be included in products API and all images will be returned with below endpoints:
 ```
 GET http://localhost:8000/api/view/{id}  ## view details of a product
 GET http://localhost:8000/api/all  ## view all product